Fancy car & house.

 What is a High Income or High Asset Divorce?

-High asset & high income divorces have issues which attorneys and clients alike may not necessarily think about in a “normal” divorce case.
-And as we explain below, cases involving affluent clients differ from other cases from the very start, both in terms of how the process, how we litigate the case, the applicability of certain statutes, and even the law.
+High-asset, high-income divorces present issues that attorneys and clients alike may not necessarily consider in a “normal” divorce case.
+And as we explain below, cases involving affluent clients differ from other cases from the very start, in how the process is conducted, how we litigate, the applicability of specific statutes, and even the law.

-If you are high income, or have a high asset divorce, you don’t have to have a high asset divorce lawyer, but you need one – someone who knows what they’re doing, and has been there before.
+If you are high-income or have a high-asset divorce, you need a high-asset divorce lawyer, someone who knows what they’re doing and has been there before.
 The stakes are too high to gamble with an attorney who is out of his element and will make some of the common mistakes in a high-asset case.

-The divorce procedures set forth in Colorado statutes and court rules apply equally to all cases, whether a high asset divorce or not.
-But how a case proceeds is different, from the very start, in a high asset divorce.
+The divorce procedures set forth in Colorado statutes and court rules apply equally to all cases, whether they involve high-asset divorces or not.
+But how a case proceeds is different from the very start in a high-asset divorce.

 Prenuptial Agreements